IITD-data-systems/ws-2024/README.md

 >
 > **Password**:  The part before the "@" symbol in your email address

-> For more information and updates see [https://groups.google.com/g/iitd-ws2024-2/](https://groups.google.com/g/iitd-ws2024-2/)
+> For more information and updates see [https://groups.google.com/g/iitd-ws2024-2/](https://groups.google.com/g/iitd-ws2024-2/).
+Also check your spam folder if you didn't get an invite to join the google group.

 ---